 - A Furnish all labor, materials and equipment, and perform all work to install waterproofing and dampproofing as shown on the drawings and as specified herein. - B. In general this section shall include the following: - 1.
 Install waterproofing membrane and protection course at all walls below grade prior to backfilling. - 2.
-The Concrete Contractor shall furnish and install moisture barrier under concrete slabs, and waterstops in foundation and floor slabs. - 3.
+Install mastic dampproofing on CMU walls behind brick veneer. - 3.
+The Concrete Contractor shall furnish and install moisture barrier under concrete slabs, and waterstops in foundation and floor slabs. - 4.
 The Masonry Contractor shall assist the Concrete Contractor with the installation of waterstops which bridge the intersection of concrete and masonry.